Eldadchb/activity-scheduler/README.md

    First of all - I actually enjoyed it!
-I love building things with React, so it was a great opportunity to have some fun 😊
+I love building things using React, so it was a great opportunity to have some fun 😊

    The follow-up questions got me thinking and researching more about the deployment process and some more DevOps tasks, which I have less experience in (but I'm on it! 🤩)